 Stay together – Linking to the tip above, if you are travelling as a group, stay together.
 Just as you would at home, stay with your friends whilst you are partying around the world.
 Arranging a meeting point or backup plan is also helpful, incase you get split up with the group.

 Accidents can happen – Accidents can happen, from minor to major cases.
-If you have an accident whilst you are travelling, chances are you can make a claim for compensation, learn more here.
+If you have an accident whilst you are travelling, check your insurance to make sure you are covered.

 Safe Drinks – Keep an eye on your drinks whilst you’re out.
 Don’t take drinks from strangers, don’t leave your drinks on a table or bar and cover the top of your drink whilst dancing.